vulcanize/vulcanizedb/README.md

 Documentation on how to build custom transformers to work with these commands can be found [here](../staging/documentation/transformers.md).

+### Exposing the data
+[Postgraphile](https://www.graphile.org/postgraphile/) is used to expose GraphQL endpoints for our database schemas, this is described in detail [here](../staging/documentation/postgraphile.md).

 ## Tests
 - Replace the empty `ipcPath` in the `environments/infura.toml` with a path to a full node's eth_jsonrpc endpoint (e.g. local geth node ipc path or infura url)
     - Note: integration tests require configuration with an archival node